rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CdmSnapshot.md

   - Managed Volume specific metadata for the snapshot.
 Null if snapshot is not of a managed volume.
 - activeDirectoryAppMetadata: ActiveDirectoryAppMetadata
   - Active Directory specific metadata for the snapshot.
 Null if snapshot is not of a domain controller.
+- postgresDbClusterAppMetadata: KosmosWorkloadAppMetadata
+  - PostgreSQL Database Cluster-specific metadata.
+Null if the snapshot is not of a PostgreSQL Database Cluster.
 - fileCount: System.Int64
   - Number of files in the snapshot.
 - pendingSnapshotDeletion: PendingSnapshotDeletion